goji vegan hotel Rhodes

 Other than these, there are some beautiful bays in Rhodes, and they can be explored on a boat tour.
 More info below, when I tell you about the best boat tours in Rhodes!

-Best Boat Tours in Rhodes
+Boat Tours in Rhodes

-A more luxurious – Opera Rib Boat beach safari, provides snorkelling gear, Gopro, Greek meal on board and the staff told us they do vegan and other dietary requests.
+Many boat tours are all-inclusive with unlimited beer, wine and a buffet lunch.
+We are happy to find that several tours advertised veggie options.
+Lazy Day Tours was one of them.
+A more luxurious – Opera Rib Boat beach safari* provides snorkelling gear, Gopro, Greek meal on board and the staff told us they do vegan on request.
 You can get discounts if you book on the spot, as they are usually looking to fill the boats at the last moment.

 The boat tour we planned to take (also think it’s the best way to explore the bays of the island) is the caves tour to Kallithea, Anthony Quinn and Traganou*

-On our last day in Rhodes, we went on a short boat ride with the ‘semi-submarine’ Poseidon: We purchased tickets on the spot from their stall at the harbor.
-They offered us a discount for the tour that was about to depart (15 EUR for a 1-hour tour).
+On our last day in Rhodes, we went on a short boat ride with the ‘semi-submarine’ Poseidon, at Rhodes Town harbor.
+They offered us a discount for the next departure (15 EUR for a 1-hour tour).
+It was a brief trip around the marina, but I enjoyed the sightseeing and the underwater views!

 Day Trip to Symi

 This small Greek island, with a picture perfect harbour lined with colourful neoclassical houses is a charming place to explore on a day trip from Rhodes.
 The fastest way to get to Symi is the speedboat tour from Rhodes, which gets you there in about an hour.
-Reserve a full day for this as tours usually leave from the harbour by 10 AM and return by 6 PM.
+While most day trips give you a few hours on land, it’s not enough to explore the entire island.
+Pick a tour that takes you to either side of the island.
+St. George Bay looks beautiful – boats stop here and give you time to swim.
+Another sightseeing option is Panormitis monastery.

-Find tours to pre-book online here:
+Find tours to book online via GetYourGuide*

 I hope this helps you plan your trip to Rhodes!
 Don’t hesitate to leave a comment in case of any questions – about the hotel, food or things to do.
 And if you found this post useful – please like and share it!
 I’d also be happy to also answer your questions via Direct Message – follow us on Instagram @veganhaventravel